Colin Mochrie

-Colin Andrew Mochrie (/ˈmɒkri/; born November 30, 1957) is a Scottish-born Canadian actor, writer, producer and improvisational comedian, best known for his appearances on the British and US versions of the improvisational TV show Whose Line Is It Anyway?
+Colin Andrew Mochrie (/ˈmɒkri/; born November 30, 1957) is a Scottish-born Canadian actor and improv comedian, best known for his appearances on the British and American versions of the improvisational TV show Whose Line Is It Anyway?.

 Mochrie honed his comedic talents with Vancouver's TheatreSports League and Toronto's Second City theatre.
 He has appeared in dozens of television series and films, as well as theatrical shows.
 With his wife, comedian Debra McGrath, Mochrie co-wrote, co-produced, and co-starred in the Canadian sitcoms Getting Along Famously and She's the Mayor.
 He has written for numerous other series and events, and wrote and performed for the White House Correspondents' Association dinner.

 Mochrie's work has been recognized with numerous awards, including two Canadian Comedy Awards, a Gemini Award, and a Writers Guild of Canada award.
 He was named Canadian Comedy Person of the Year at the 2013 Canadian Comedy Awards.

 Early life

 Colin Mochrie was born in Kilmarnock, Scotland, the oldest of three children.
 His father was an airline maintenance executive.
-He was shy as a child, stating that neighbours would have commented that he "watched way too much television."
-In 1964, when Mochrie was seven years old, his family immigrated to Canada.
+He was shy as a child, stating that neighbours would have commented that he "watched way too much television".
+In 1964, when Mochrie was seven years old, his family emigrated to Canada.
 They first settled in a neighbourhood just outside Montreal, Quebec, and five years later moved to Vancouver, British Columbia.

 Mochrie attended Killarney Secondary School, where he was a self-proclaimed loner who wanted to become a marine biologist.
 He was persuaded by a friend to try out for a play titled The Death and Life of Sneaky Fitch in which Mochrie played the role of the undertaker.
 He was hooked when he got his first laugh, which inspired him to pursue a career in entertainment.
-After graduating from high school as valedictorian, Mochrie attended the Studio 58 theatre school at Langara College for four years, where he discovered the art of improvisational comedy.
+After graduating from high school as valedictorian, Mochrie attended the Studio 58 theatre school at Langara College for three years, where he discovered the art of improvisational comedy.